This blog post can also be found on our Coronavirus Resource Center.

 The challenge comes from the fact that your employees’ home environment does not have the same safety standards you have put in place at your workplace.
 For example, they are at greater risk of slipping on water spilled from a dog bowl, tripping over their child’s toys, or falling down the stairs.

-The two most frequent categories of injuries that claims examiners see with work from home injuries are cumulative injuries (usually resulting from poor ergonomics) and slips, trips, and falls.
+The two most frequent categories of injuries that claims examiners see with work from home injuries are cumulative injuries (repetitive stress, usually resulting from poor ergonomics) and slips, trips, and falls.
 Let’s look at these injuries more in depth, including prevention measures.